From the repressive 1960s to

 We watched the stunning events on TV that night.
 There was one enormous all-night party going on around the Berlin Wall.
 Music was playing, people were dancing, hugging, weeping, and hacking away at the wall using everything from fingernails to sledgehammers.
 Even hours before we did not expect to witness the fall of the wall, at least not in the 20th century.
 It was impossible not to shed a few joyous tears along with the East Germans as we watched them dance on the wall.
 Some were reunited with loved ones they had not been able to hug since 1961.

 In 2002 we visited Berlin.
 The wall had been gone for over 12 years (except a few memorial sections) and in its place is a miles-long streak of paint and bricks marking what was once the site of a country’s relatively short-lived, feeble attempt to imprison its people.
 I say feeble because though East Germany could physically keep their citizens prisoners, a person’s yearning for freedom can never be stifled.
-Sooner or later this government was destined to bend, thanks to the united demands of a massive number of people saying they had had enough.
+Sooner or later this government was destined to bend, and it bent that night in 1989, thanks to the united demands of a massive number of people saying they had had enough.

 Read here for more details about the wall: